 Enabled Customer Data Agreement –

-The admin can set “Yes” to display the Customer Data Agreement on customer/seller registration page and edit account page.
+The admin can set “Yes” to display the Customer Data Agreement on the customer/seller registration page and edit the account page.

 Agreement Checkbox Label –